Town of Dunn Leaf Management

 When rain falls on leaf piles, it creates "leaf tea" that drains into our lakes.
-Leaf tea contains nutrients which are harmful to our lakes.
+Leaf tea contains nutrients that are harmful to our lakes.
 These nutrients contribute to toxic algae blooms, murky water, and weeds.
 It only takes one pound of phosphorous to produce 500 pounds of algae.
 This phosphorus settles to the lake bottoms and continues to feed algae blooms for years.
 You can reduce these nutrients from entering our waterways and protect our water resources by participating in our leaf management program and managing your yard waste the right way.

 Am I in an eligible leaf management area?
-Leaf collection is available in the Town in limited areas.
+Fall leaf collection is available in the Town in limited areas.
 The Town does not have a spring leaf collection program.

 - Lake Kegonsa Leaf Management Eligible Addresses